Darxo/Hardened/README.md

 ### Vanilla

-- Vanilla Enemies that have no head (except Lindwurm Tail) are no longer decapitatable or smashable
+- Vanilla Enemies that have no head are no longer decapitatable or smashable
-- Vanilla Enemies that have no head (except Lindwurm Tail) no longer take bonus damage from headshots
+- Vanilla Enemies that have no head no longer take bonus damage from headshots
 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - You can no longer do two Arenas during the same day
+- Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
 - Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)